EpsilonSolutions/netscaler-command-reference/docs/utility/ping6/ping6.md

 Pattern to fill in packets.
 Can be up to 16 bytes, useful for diagnosing data-dependent problems.

 <b>q</b>
 Quiet output.
 Only summary is printed.
+For Nitro API, this flag is set by default

 <b>s</b>
 Data size, in bytes.
 The default value is 32.